AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

 3. Configure your pipeline:
     - Go to your newly created pipeline and select **Configure** from the menu on the left.
     - In the **Branch Sources** section, select the **Git** option and provide the following:
-        - **Project Repository** - enter the URL address of your GitLab repository that hosts the `Jenkinsfile` and the python script file from step 2.
+        - **Project Repository** - enter the URL address of your project repository that hosts the `Jenkinsfile` and the python script file from step 2.
 ![Configuring a multibranch pipeline](images/image115.png "Configuring a multibranch pipeline")
         - **Credentials** - add the user name and password of your GitLab account.
     - In the **Build Configuration** section, select the **by Jenkinsfile** mode from the drop-down list and provide the GitLab path to the `Jenkinsfile` from step 1 (if the file is located in the GitLab root folder, it is enough to type `Jenkinsfile`)